-Non-Hodgkin lymphoma refers to any lymphoma that doesn’t have abnormal cells called “Reed-Sternberg” cells.
-These distinct, large cells are only seen in blood samples of patients with Hodgkin Lymphoma.
+Non-Hodgkin lymphoma refers to any lymphoma that doesn’t have abnormal cells called ‘Reed-Sternberg cells’.
+These distinct, large cells are only seen in blood samples of patients with Hodgkin lymphoma.

 You’re more likely to have an autologous transplant – when doctors use your own stem cells.
-This provides the best chance of keeping your lymphoma in remission for longer, and causes fewer complications, because a stem cell donor isn’t needed.
+This provides the best chance of keeping your lymphoma in remission for longer, and causes fewer complications because a stem cell donor isn’t needed.

 You may then have a second transplant if you relapse.
 This will be an allogeneic transplant – when stem cells are donated by someone else.